What is RAIC?

 RAIC is generally held over the Parliamentary Budget week.
 The Budget is traditionally held on the second Tuesday in May each year.

 RAIC is run by the Rotary Clubs of Canberra and Woden, in partnership with the Parliamentary Education Office (PEO) of the Australian Parliament.

 What does it cost?

-The cost of sponsoring a delegate to attend RAIC is $1,200, which covers travel to and from Canberra (mostly by air from a capital city/major regional airport), all accommodation and all entrance fees and meals.
+The cost of sponsoring a delegate to attend RAIC 2022 is $500, which covers all entrance fees and meals.
 The cost is usually borne by the sponsoring Rotary club, however, sometimes costs can be shared, perhaps with another Rotary club, or with a delegate’s family making some contribution.